Snow White's Enchanted Wish: Disneyland

 Snow White's Enchanted Wish opened on Disneyland's opening day as Snow White and Her Adventures.
 Imagineers designed the ride so that guests assumed the viewpoint of the main character, Snow White.
 Few people understood this concept, and some wondered why Snow White was not featured in the ride.

 During the 1983 season, all of the Fantasyland dark rides were completely redesigned as part of a large overhaul of the area.
 This attraction, then renamed Snow White's Scary Adventures, and the other dark rides were modified to include the main characters of the films they represented.
 Snow White appeared once in the attraction.
 The outdoor facade was made to resemble the Evil Queen's castle from the movie.

 When the Witch offered guests the poisoned apple in one scene, guests frequently tried (and sometimes managed) to steal the apple and bring it home as a souvenir.
 When Fantasyland was reopened in 1983, they solved the issue by replacing it with an image of an apple projected by means of a parabolic mirror.

-Magic Kingdom's original version of this ride, like their early version of 2 classic, opening-day, dark ride attractions (Mr. Toad's Wild Ride & Peter Pan's Flight) also put the guests in the role of the story's main character (Snow White).
-Around Christmas of 1994, a less frightening version of the ride took its place; appearances of Snow White were also added.
-The redesigned ride took some cues from the version at Disneyland Paris, including increasing the capacity of each vehicle from four to six passengers.
-On February 23, 2012, Disney announced that the ride would close on May 31.
-Two years after its closure, another Snow White attraction opened, Seven Dwarfs Mine Train.

 On January 7, 2020, the attraction at Disneyland closed for an extended refurbishment.
 Walt Disney Imagineering installed new scenes and updated the attraction's audio and visual technology.
 Its exterior was also refreshed to complement the nearby Sleeping Beauty Castle.
 On December 21, 2020, the film's 83rd anniversary, Disney announced that the ride would be renamed Snow White's Enchanted Wish, and would include state-of-the-art audio and visual technology, including new music, LED black lighting, laser projections, and a new animation system.
 Other new elements include a dancing Snow White, the scent of pies baking, a new queue with storybooks, and the evil Queen's collection of spell books and bubbling potions.
 The ride officially reopened to the public on April 30, 2021, the same day Disneyland allowed guests to return to the park following its lengthy closure due to the COVID-19 pandemic.